1876 Atlantic hurricane season: Tropical Storm Three

+The track of the season's third cyclone begins about 270 mi east-northeast of the Lesser Antilles.
+It headed north, peaking with winds of 60 mph (95 km/h) and passing well to the east of Bermuda.
+The system apparently dissipated on September 18.
+Chenoweth could not confirm the existence of this storm, noting "Insufficient supporting evidence from other neighboring data sources".

 Hurricane Four

-A tropical storm was first observed on September 28 just to the east of the Leeward Islands.
-It later strengthened into a hurricane as it passed near the Netherlands Antilles.
-It later peaked as a Category 2 hurricane before making landfall in Nicaragua.
-The storm reached the Pacific Ocean before it dissipated on October 5.
+The RMS Nile first observed a tropical storm east of Martinique on September 29.
+By early on October 1, the storm strengthened into a hurricane as it passed near the Netherlands Antilles.
+It later peaked as a Category 2 hurricane before making landfall just south of Bluefields, Nicaragua, late on October 3.
+The system weakened to a tropical storm early on the next day, but remained a tropical cyclone due to crossing relatively flat terrain.
+Several hours later, the storm reached the Pacific Ocean, but dissipated on October 5.

 The cyclone severely damaged parts of Central America, inundating the Nicaraguan capital of Managua with floodwaters.
 People climbed rooftops to evade the floodwaters.
 On the east coast of the country, 300 homes were destroyed at Bluefields.
+The hurricane also demolished some 500 homes in Managua.
+Overall, the cyclone left approximately $2 million in damage to property and $3 million to coffee crops.
+About 20 deaths occurred.
 The ship Costa Rica, in the eastern Pacific and bound for Acapulco on October 4, lost her hurricane-deck as well as the head of her main mast, main topmast, and gaff.
 She also lost one of her quarter boats and experienced a wind shift at 2030 UTC.

+The 2014 study by Chenoweth proposed a much slower-moving system, which began near Tobago on September 24.
+Initially moving west-northwestward, the storm begins a west-southwestward trajectory two days later.
+Additionally, the cyclone attains a much stronger intensity, peaking with winds of 150 mph (240 km/h), equivalent to Category 4 status.